alphaolomi/php-cellulant/README.md

 -   Methods accept an array of parameters, which are then converted to JSON before making the request.
 Refer to Tingg API documentation for the required parameters.

 -   Methods array parameters are _NOT_ validated, so you have to make sure you pass the correct parameters.
+With exception of `construct()` method which validates the required parameters.

 -   Method names are the same as the Tingg API endpoints.

 -   The package uses [Guzzle](https://docs.guzzlephp.org/) to make HTTP requests.
 Version ^7.0 is used.

+-   Function Return Types are not implemented yet, so you have to manually cast the return values to the expected type.

 ## Testing